opportus/object-mapper/README.md

 -   Decouple your codebase from source and target mapping logic
 -   Dynamically define control flow over data being transferred from source to target
--   Dynamically define target model depending on source model and reciprocally
+-   Generically define target model depending on source model and reciprocally

 This project aims to provide a standard core system to higher level systems such as: